oolumuyiwa/planner/doc/use-cases/use-cases-brief.md

 * Notify users when time distances are triggered (I.e 2 days/ 2 hours from deadline)
 * Notify users when event occurs

-**Extensions of use cases:**
-Supplementaries to success scenarios (e.g choosing to be notified 2 hours before an event takes place)

 ## Brief Use Cases: